SHI-Labs/NATTEN/docs/install.md

 ### Windows

-NATTEN does not come with Windows releases yet, but you can build it from source.
+NATTEN does not come with Windows wheels yet, but you can build it from source.
 If you're using WSL, please follow the same steps as building for Linux below.

 If you're building with MSVC, please refer to [Build with MSVC](#Build-with-MSVC).